 Personally, I perform 10x better at any task when I’ve gotten plenty of rest the two nights before.
 I suggest that you prioritize sleep over obsessively reviewing things in the last stretch before your interviews.

 I didn’t talk at all in this article about the soft questions, such as “why do you want to work in PM?” or “why Google?”.
 I also didn’t touch upon behavioral discussions such as “tell me about a time in which you faced difficulty, etc.” Be prepared to answer any of these, but don’t stress too much about it.

 The only tip I’d give is to pick ahead of time a few projects or efforts that you’ve worked on in the past that show your diligence, ability to communicate cross-functionally, rise when there’s a challenge, and collaborate well.
 Review your past accomplishments and challenges so that, if a question like that comes up, you have fresh in your mind a list of potential activities to talk about.

 I’ve seen incredibly talented people not get a job offer after going through the Google PM interview process.
 The process is optimized to minimize false positives.
 That is, sometimes even if a candidate seems ‘good,’ they may not get an offer if the hiring committee has doubts.
 Some of these folks that don’t get an offer in the first try interview again, usually 1+ years later, and do get an offer, so make sure you keep that option in mind.

 Do I need to code during the technical interview?

-While there’s no hard rule I have read about online, for PMs the focus should be in demonstrating:
+While there’s no hard rule I have read about online about the technical requirements for the Google PM interview, for PMs the focus should be in demonstrating:

 - That you recognize technical challenges and scalable vs. non-scalable solutions